-Advanced digital filtering improves the resolution without adding latency.
-The principle is to measure the rotation speed over the last 512 data points (in addition to the angular position) to evaluate of the present position with the best possible accuracy.
+Advanced digital filtering allows improving the resolution without adding latency.
+The principle is to measure the rotation speed over the last 512 data points in addition to the angular position to provide an evaluation of the present position with the best possible accuracy.
 This principle gives a lag-free position at constant speed.

-Zero Setting
+Zero setting

-The zero position of the MagAlpha (α_0), can be programmed with 12-bit resolution.
-The angle streamed out (α{out}) is given by equation (3):
+The zero position of the MagAlpha, α_0 , can be programmed with 12 bit of resolution.
+The angle streamed out, α{out} , is given by:

-$$\alpha{out} = \alpha{fe} - \alpha_0 \tag{3}$$
+$$\alpha{out} = \alpha{fe} - \alpha_0$$

-Where α{fe} is the raw angle out of the front-end.
+where α{fe} is the raw angle, out of the front-end.
 The parameter Z(11:0), which is 0 by default, determines α_0 (see Table 18).
-This setting is valid for all output formats: SPI, ABZ, and UV.
+This setting is valid for all output formats: SPI, ABZ and UVW.